jolars/jolars.co/posts/2024-05-22-phd-thesis/index.md

 ---
-title: "PhD Thesis"
+title: PhD Thesis
 author: Johan Larsson
-date: "2024-05-22"
+date: '2024-05-22'
 date-modified: last-modified
-description: |
+description: >
-  My PhD thesis about optimization and other algorithms for sparse regression has been published!
-In this post I give a brief summary of the papers that are included in it.
+  My PhD thesis about optimization and other algorithms for sparse regression

+  has been published!
+In this post I give a brief summary of the papers that are included

+  in it.
 categories:
   - thesis